Glendale Rideshare Attorney

 - Allow both the driver and the passenger to rate one another.

 - Provide you with a panic button.
 When this feature was released it was only available in Los Angeles, Phoenix, San Diego, and Washington, DC.
 Now, it is available in over 60 cities and counties in the United States.

 - Allow you to share your location with friends and family.

 - Sexual Assault.
 This is defined as sexual contact or behavior towards a victim.
-It is the most common issue that occurs in an Uber.
+It is the most common issue that occurs on Uber trips.
 Intoxicated passengers usually use Uber to avoid drinking and driving.
-Unfortunately, they are more vulnerable while being under the influence of alcohol.
+Unfortunately, they are targeted far more often than a sober individual since they are vulnerable while being under the influence of alcohol.
 In the United States, there have been nearly 103 Uber drivers that have been accused of sexual assault within the past four years.
 Common actions of sexual assault include: